sristiM123/NoRansom_System/README.md

 ## What problem it solves

 IoT devices and small organizations are frequent ransomware targets but often cannot run heavy endpoint security tools.
-NoRansom provides early detection and containment using simple, explainable, and efficient logic suitable for constrained systems.
+RansomGuard_System provides early detection and containment using simple, explainable, and efficient logic suitable for constrained systems.

 ## How it works